vijaykosis/smartapi-java/README.md

 		boolean isConnected = smartWebsocket.isConnectionOpen();
 		System.out.println(isConnected);

-		// After using SmartAPI ticker, close websocket connection.
+		// After using the SmartAPI ticker, close websocket connection.
 		// smartWebsocket.disconnect();

 	}

 ```
-For more details, take a look at Examples.java in sample directory.
+For more details, take a look at Examples.java in the sample directory.